IBM added additional security functions in 7.2 to further establish the Power Systems IBM i operating system as a world-class securable environment.

 For more details, see the IBM wiki that provides information on all OS enhancements included in 7.2.

-For Carol Woodbury's take on 7.2 security, watch her on-demand webinar >
+For more info about 7.2 security, watch the on-demand webinar >

 Find out with a free Security Scan.
 You'll learn where your security is strong and where gaps put your system at risk.